mtgjson/mtgsqlive/README.md

 ### How To Operate

-If you would like to use our pre-compiled database for your project, simply download the database and read the `lastUpdated` table to know when the database was last updated.
+If you would like to use our pre-compiled database for your project, simply download the database, which you can find on the official releases of this project, and either see when the release was published or read the `lastUpdated` table to know when the database was last updated.
 If you would rather create your own database, we have included the tools to do such.

 To turn your AllSets JSON file into a SQLite database, run the following command: <br> <kbd>./json_to_sql.py create_new_db db_location json_file_location</kbd>